-The accompanying condensed consolidated financial statements for the three-month periods ended March 31, 2005 and 2004 are unaudited.
-In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the financial position, results of operations and cash flows of Roper Industries, Inc. and its subsidiaries ("Roper" or "the Company") for all periods presented.
+The accompanying condensed consolidated financial statements for the three-month and nine-month periods ended September 30, 2005 and 2004 are unaudited.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the financial position, results of operations and cash flows of Roper Industries, Inc. and its subsidiaries ("Roper" or the "Company") for all periods presented.